elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/developer-console.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> It allows us to run, debug, inspect, analyze, and manipulate JavaScript in the browser.</div><br />
   <div><strong>Technical Response:</strong> The developer console is like a shell interface, along with tools to inspect the DOM, debug, and analyze network activity.
-The console can be used to log information as part of the JavaScript development process, as well as allow you to interact with a web page by carrying out JavaScript expressions within the page’s context.
-Essentially, the Console provides you with the ability to write, manage, and monitor JavaScript on-demand.
+The console can be used to log information as part of the JavaScript development process, as well as allow you to interact with a web page by invoking JavaScript expressions within the page’s context.
+The Console provides you with the ability to write, manage, and monitor JavaScript on-demand.
   </div><br />
   <div><strong>Additional Information:</strong> Developer tools allow us to see errors, run commands, examine variables, and much more.
   </div>